Stunkymonkey/nixos/README.md

 `configuration.nix`.

 Deployment is done using [deploy-rs](https://github.com/serokell/deploy-rs), see [usage](#usage).
 Secret are managed using [sops-nix](https://github.com/Mic92/sops-nix).
+For formatting [pre-commit-hooks](https://github.com/cachix/pre-commit-hooks.nix) is used.

 ## structure